KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/rolling_back_system_updates.md

 !!! note

-    Controls may vary with different handheld or HTPC navigate the menu and an external physical keyboard may be needed.
+    Controls may vary with different handhelds or HTPC setups to navigate the menu and an external physical keyboard may be required.

 ## How do I save my **current** deployment?